lextm/jekyll-theme-chirpy/_posts/2023-4-7-the-rough-history-of-iis-httpplatformhandler.md

 When Microsoft entered the cloud computing market, it was a big challenge to support non-Microsoft technologies on Windows Server so that this platform can expand its reach to a broader audience.

-That effort happened to align with a few important changes on IIS itself, where FastCGI support was added so that PHP applications can be hosted on IIS via that interface.
+That effort happened to align with a few important changes on IIS itself, where FastCGI support was added so that PHP applications can be hosted on IIS via that interface in 2006.
 Zend Technologies Inc. and PHP community were willing to help on PHP for Windows while Microsoft provided support.

 While this was a big step forward, soon people discovered the difficulty to extend the excitement to other programming languages.
-For example, wfastcgi was developed by Microsoft Python team to enable FastCGI support for Python.
-IISNode was developed by Tomasz Janczuk initially to enable FastCGI support for Node.js, and later handed over to Microsoft Azure team.
+For example, wfastcgi was developed by Microsoft Python team in 2012 to enable FastCGI support for Python. iisnode was developed by Tomasz Janczuk initially in 2012 to enable FastCGI support for Node.js, and later handed over to Microsoft Azure team.

 But the FastCGI approach isn't sustainable, and the story for Ruby, Go, Java, and many more was undone.